 We’re all trying to save money these days.
 Whether you are driving your own vehicle or a rental, driving without proper car insurance is dangerous to your financial health.

-You might think you are saving money, but an accident, especially one with injuries, could wipe out your life savings.
+You might think are saving money, but an accident – especially one with injuries – could wipe out your life savings.
 Or worse.

 Simply, car insurance premiums are a bargain compared to the cost of an accident.
 Even a minimalist policy offers more protection than no policy at all.

-Many drivers believe serious accidents are fairly uncommon, which just isn’t true.
+Many drivers believe serious accidents are fairly uncommon, but that just isn’t true.
 One insurance industry estimate indicates the average driver will make a claim at least once every 20 years.